 For a circle and a line on a plane, there can be three possibilities.

 i) they can be non-intersecting

-A tangent to a circle is a line which touches the circle at exactly one point.
+A tangent to a circle is a line that touches the circle at exactly one point.
 For every point on the circle, there is a unique tangent passing through it.

-A secant to a circle is a line which has two points in common with the circle.
+A secant to a circle is a line that has two points in common with the circle.
 It cuts the circle at two points, forming a chord of the circle.

 Tangent as a special case of Secant

 The tangent to a circle can be seen as a special case of the secant when the two endpoints of its corresponding chord coincide.

 Two parallel tangents at most for a given secant